How Old is the Earth? (The Gap Theory vs. Young Earth Creationism, Plus other Theories)

 Much as large, threatening animals like lions, tigers, bears, crocogators and pachyderms have been killed or driven out of populated areas by humans, so the last vestige of land-dwelling dinosaurs were slain or driven out.
 Those that survived largely died out due to the other factors Ken notes above.

-For more insights on dinosaurs in the Bible see this teaching.
+For more insights on dinosaurs in the Bible see this article.

 A Pre-Adamic Race?